HowieWork/howiework/README.md

 ## Welcome!

 Hi, my name is Howie.
-I'm a front-end focused web developer based in US with a background in architecture.
+I'm a full-stack web developer based in US with a background in architecture.

 My interest in tech started with work experience at WeWork.
 I was fascinated by how a data-driven approach is implemented in design.
 It’s also fun to work with tech-background colleagues.
 Later at SOM, I worked on [an interior project involving VR](https://www.howiework.com/posts/anti-office).
 The team added a VR interaction session to final presentation for the client.
 It was a big success.
 These two experiences really open my mind and reveal more opportunity and potential in the tech industry.
 In my spare time, I [self-taught programming](https://www.howiework.com/posts/thoughts-about-self-teaching-web-development) and gradually realize my true passion of web development.